-Work with OSHA Training Institute and Region X to address the issue of establishing regional training to assure that compliance and consultation staff receives basic and specialized training necessary to effectively carry out this strategic plan
+Work with OSHA Training Institute and Region X to address the issue of establishing regional training to assure that compliance and consultation staff receives basic and specialized training necessary to effectively carry out AKOSH strategic plan.
+Ensure AKOSH compliance officer core competency training within the required time frame of three years as outlined in AKOSH PD 09-02.